-3. Answer the following in about 100 words [2x 4 = 8 Marks]
+1. Answer the following in about 100 words [2x 4 = 8 Marks]

-a.
-What does the boy think of his grandparents in his letter?

-b.
-Write a paragraph on the present-day education system as described in Rahul's letter?

-c.
-What is the attitude of teaches towards learners as illustrated in Father Deer Father?
+- a.
+What does the boy think of his grandparents in his letter? - b.
+Write a paragraph on the present-day education system as described in Rahul's letter? - c.
+What is the attitude of teaches towards learners as illustrated in Father Deer Father? - d.

-d.
 What is the significance of the postscript to the text in Father Deer Father?

-Introduction: This line is taken from the lesson Father, Dear Father written by Raj kinger
+The lesson "Father, Dear Father" written by Raj Kinger.

-About the author: Raj Kinger writes for the press.
+Raj Kinger writes for the press.
 "Father, Dear Father" is an article published in the English daily, The Hindu.

-Context: Rahul is a schoolboy. he is the class topper. his first rank slips to the second.
+Rahul is a schoolboy. he is the class topper, his first rank slips to the second.
 He write a letter to his father raising several questions about our education system he believes that education should give a feel of life to the learners and enable them to live a complete life rather they are letting life pass by.
 He says that his grandfather had a carefree and beautiful childhood. he enjoyed in the mango and guava gardens and playing marbles on the river bank.
 Rahul's grandmother is semi literate yet she was a happy compared to his educated mother.

-Conclusion: Thus, this letter is a request to a Father, who lost his first rank.
+Thus, this letter is a request to a Father, who lost his first rank.